Compare any two graphics cards:

 3DMark Fire Strike Graphics Score

-Power Usage and Theoretical BenchmarksMemory BandwidthTheoretically speaking, the Radeon R7 M260 should perform a little bit faster than the GeForce 920M overall. (explain)
+Power Usage and Theoretical BenchmarksMemory BandwidthPerformance-wise, the Radeon R7 M260 should theoretically be a small bit better than the GeForce 920M in general. (explain)

-Texel RateThe GeForce 920M is quite a bit (approximately 78%) better at texture filtering than the Radeon R7 M260. (explain)
+Texel RateThe GeForce 920M will be a lot (about 78%) faster with regards to AF than the Radeon R7 M260. (explain)

-Pixel RateIf running with lots of anti-aliasing is important to you, then the GeForce 920M is a better choice, by a large margin. (explain)
+Pixel RateIf running with a high screen resolution is important to you, then the GeForce 920M is the winner, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison